Chelsoconn/210/notes.md

     }
     ```

+  - `if (x ===3)`is a conditional statement

-  - (a==3) is the single `condition`
+  - `(x==3)` is the single `condition`/expression that evaluates to a boolean

-  - the text that executes when the condition is true is the `clause `
+  - the text that executes when the conditional statement is true is the `clause `

+    - `{console.log("x is 3")};` is a block.

+    - A block groups statements and is delimited by curly braces.
+Blocks may have zero or more statements in them

   - It's important to understand that the `else` clause is not a separate statement: it's part of the `if` statement.

+    - An `if` statement may have an optional `else` clause.
+The `else` clause runs when the `if` statement's condition evaluates as `false`.

   - Examples 3, 4, and 5 show that you don't need a block when the `if` or `else` clause contains a single statement or expression.

   - Examples 6 and 7 both behave the same way.
 Example 6 uses a nested `if` statement in the `else` clause, while example 7 flattens out the body of the `else` block into an `else if` clause.
 It's easier to read and maintain example 7 since you don't have the syntactic clutter of extra braces and indentation.

   **Comparison Operators**

   - Return a boolean value (true or false)
     - The expressions or values that an operator uses are its **operands**.
 In comparisons, the expressions to the left and right of the operator are the operands.
 For instance, the equality comparison `x === y` uses the `===` operator with two operands: `x` and `y`.
   - **===**
     - Strict equality operator, or identity operator
+    - the two operands are only equal if they are both the same type and have the same value:
     - Equivalent to Ruby's `.equal?`
     - Different than Ruby because strings are equal, not just numbers... you can also see this because strings are immutable (primitive values include strings, numbers, and booleans)

   ```javascript
   > 5 === 5
   = true